dmitrybirin/electro-app/README.md

 - data fetching implemented
 - graph shown

-This was implemtented overall for 3 hours
+This was implemtented overall for 4 hours

 [Victory charts](https://formidable.com/open-source/victory) used for the graph

 Not done, but needed:
-- [ ] interactivity for the graph
+- [x] interactivity for the graph (possible to scroll, selecting the bar problematic, cause of bug in VictoryCharts)
-- [ ] icon for the app
+- [x] icon for the app
-- [ ]tests for fetching and the data functions
+- [ ] tests for fetching and the data functions
 - [x] use date-fns for dates
 - [x] check the actual data and dates :)
-- [ ] refactor different react components from App (for now it's not too much)
+- [x] refactor different react components from App (for now it's not too much)

 ## Instructions to run